Install

 Manual Install

-If you were able to use the built-in Python script, skip this.
+If you were able to use a plugin manager or the built-in Python script, skip this.

 If you are unable to install using the earlier method, you are probably on Windows.
 In that case, installing BinSync is a two-step process: